 Missouri Continuing Planning Process

-Comments and questions regarding the 2014 revisions can be emailed to Continuing Planning Process or addressed to:
+Comments and questions regarding the 2014 revisions can be emailed to the CPP Coordinator or addressed to:

 Missouri Department of Natural Resources

 The Continuing Planning Process is an informational document for the general public, business and environmental interests, state and local government and the EPA, Region 7, and is prepared pursuant to Section 303(e) of the Clean Water Act.

 Element 1- The Process for Developing Effluent Limits and Schedules of Compliance

 40 CFR 130.5 (b) (1) the process for developing effluent limitations and schedules of compliance as required by sections 301(b)(1) and (2), 306 and 307 of the Clean Water Act and as required in applicable water quality standards.
 This element identifies the process for developing effluent limitations and schedules of compliance as required by the Clean Water Act and applicable water quality standards for the program referred to as the National Pollution Discharge Elimination System (NPDES).

 Element 2 - The Process for Incorporating Elements of Waste Treatment Plans and Basin Plans

 40 CFR130.5 (b)(2): the process for incorporating elements of any applicable area-wide waste treatment plans under Section 208 and applicable basin plans under Section 209 of the Clean Water Act.
 Public entities, whether or not they are designated authorities, can take advantage of public funding and financing for regional wastewater treatment facilities.
 Missouri's delegated funding authority under the Clean Water State Revolving Fund for area-wide waste treatment project loans and grants encourages districts and communities to design and build wastewater treatment collection systems.

 Element 3 - The Process for Developing Total Maximum Daily Loads and Water Quality Based Effluent limits